 May be difficult to wall-mount due to its shape.

-An excellent value and great quality; durable and frost-resistant.
+An excellent choice and great quality, this window box is durable and frost-resistant.
 Users report their boxes don't fade, even when exposed to daily sun.

 If you want to wall-mount it below your window ledge, you'll have to buy brackets separately.